docknetwork/api-docs/source/index.html.md

 ```

-Verifiable (signed) Presentation returned by API.
+This is a schema that represents a Verifiable (signed) Presentation returned by API.
 The current set of properties is almost complete

 ### Properties